This page may contain affiliate links. Learn More.

 It will help you navigate what receipts you need and how you need to log them.
 This will make filling out your forms much easier as well as help guide your tax preparer.
 Many tax preparers AND IRS workers to be honest, don’t fully understand the tax laws when related to childcare.
 It’s a unique business so that makes it complicated.

 Side note: Most tax preparers are unfamiliar with the complexity of childcare and taxes.
 You may be missing out on lots of deductions if you aren’t doing your taxes yourself.
 If you use a tax preparer, I still recommend taking the tax workbook with you and if your preparer won’t use it, I’d look for someone else.

-You will need to go to irs.gov and print out each of the following forms.
+You will need to go to irs.gov and print out each of the following forms to begin with.
 I print out two.
 One so I can use pencil and erase and scribble until I get it right.
 The other I fill out with a pen, nice and neat once I have finished all of my changes.
 And you’re going to need an EIN number for your home daycare business taxes.

 You’ll need the following forms: